 The events_waits_history_long table has the same columns as events_waits_current.
 See Section 10.4.1, "The events_waits_current Table".
+Unlike events_waits_current, events waits history long has no indexing.

 TRUNCATE TABLE is permitted for the events_waits_history_long table.
 It removes the rows.

 For more information about the relationship between the three wait event tables, see Performance Schema Tables for Current and Historical Events.